affantaufiqur/wiz/README.md

 1. Make sure you have [Deno](https://docs.deno.com/runtime/manual/getting_started/installation) installed on your machine
 2. Clone this repository
-3. Create .env file on the root folder
-4. Fill the `.env` file with your secret password of choice (make sure it's 16 chars long) like on the `env.example` file
-5. run `Deno compile main.ts`, and allow write and read permissions
+3. run `Deno compile main.ts`, and allow write and read permissions
-6. Add compiled file to your Windows PATH executable, you can follow the instruction [here](https://gist.github.com/ScribbleGhost/752ec213b57eef5f232053e04f9d0d54)
+4. Add compiled file to your Windows PATH executable, you can follow the instruction [here](https://gist.github.com/ScribbleGhost/752ec213b57eef5f232053e04f9d0d54)
-7. run `wiz -h` on terminal
+5. run `wiz -h` on terminal

 ## Commads